 - The complex rules related to acquisitions, investments, revenue recognition, and tax accounting.

-Often, restatements happen when the company’s financial statements are subjected to a higher level of scrutiny.
+Often, financial restatements happen when the company’s statements are subjected to a higher level of scrutiny.
 For example, restatements may occur when a private company converts from compiled financial statements to audited financial statements or decides to file for an initial public offering.
 They also may be needed when the owner brings in additional internal (or external) accounting expertise, such as a new controller or audit firm.

 Communication is key

-The restatement process can be time consuming and costly.
+Restating financial statements can be time consuming and costly.
 Regular communication with interested parties — including lenders and shareholders — can help businesses overcome the negative stigma associated with restatements.
 Management also needs to reassure employees, customers, and suppliers that the company is in sound financial shape to ensure their continued support.

 Your in-house accounting team is currently dealing with an unprecedented number of major financial reporting changes, which may, at least partially, explain the recent increase in financial restatements.
 We can help accounting personnel understand the evolving accounting and tax rules to minimize the risk of restatement, as well as help them effectively manage the restatement process.